Skip to content

 central: 180 # days

-Standing loss parameters for thermal energy storage (water tanks): - decentral: Time constant for decentralized thermal storage (3 days) - central: Time constant for centralized thermal storage (180 days)
+Standing loss parameters for thermal energy storage (water tanks): - decentral: Time constant for decentralized thermal storage (3 days) - central: Time constant for centralized thermal storage (180 days) - p_nom_over_e_nom: Maximum power-to-energy ratio (0.2 = 5-hour discharge time)

 The time constant (tau) determines the rate of thermal losses.